Mary Burchell: Writing career

 In 1936 Ida published her first romance novels as Mary Burchell.
 During her career she wrote 112 romances for Mills & Boon, later re-edited by Harlequin Books, including the famous Warrender Saga, a series about the opera and concert-hall world.
 She incorporated many famous operas (Otello, Eugene Onegin and Carmen, among others) into the Warrender series plots.
 She wrote in the Romantic Novelists' Association's newsletter:

 In 1950 she published her autobiography, We Followed Our Stars.
 In 2008 it was re-issued, re-edited and expanded as Safe Passage.

-She ghost-wrote Tito Gobbi's autobiography, My Life and was the subject of This Is Your Life in 1956 when she was surprised by Eamonn Andrews at the BBC Television Theatre.
+Cook was the subject of This Is Your Life in 1956 (its first series) when she was surprised by Eamonn Andrews at the BBC Television Theatre.
+She ghost-wrote Tito Gobbi's autobiography, My Life (1979).

 Legacy

-In January 2017 Sunderland Council erected a memorial commemorating the sisters on the site of their childhood home at 37 Croft Avenue, Sunderland.

-In 2021, investigative journalist Isabel Vincent published Two Against Hitler: The True Story of Two Courageous Sisters, a Rescue Mission in the Third Reich, and Opera, about the Cook sisters.
-In 2017 producer Donald Rosenfeld discussed plans to make a film of the sisters' humanitarian work and his efforts to unseal CIA files on their activities.
+In January 2017, Sunderland Council erected a blue plaque commemorating the sisters on the site of their childhood home at 37 Croft Avenue, Sunderland.
+The same year, producer Donald Rosenfeld discussed plans to make a film of the sisters' humanitarian work and his efforts to unseal CIA files on their activities.
 The film was to be based on the research by Vincent.

+In 2022, investigative journalist Isabel Vincent published Overture of Hope about the Cook Sisters.

-An episode of the documentary series Mysteries at the Museum featured the sisters' activities in rescuing Jews from Nazi Germany.
+An episode of the documentary series Mysteries at the Museum features the sisters' activities in rescuing Jews from Nazi Germany.

+In 2024, the Cook sisters and their work rescuing German Jews were the focus of an episode of History's Secret Heroes on BBC Radio 4.